Gemma Pranita: Acting

-Blog and photography
+Blog, photography and podcast

-Pranita started a fashion and travel blog called Gemma Peanut Gallery in 2013.
-Pranita features posts of herself and friends, including some of Australia's biggest starlets, from Margot Robbie to Rachael Taylor, Renee Bargh, Teresa Palmer, Phoebe Tonkin and Delta Goodrem.
-Pranita launched an online photography course in September 2016.
+Pranita started a fashion and photography blog called Gemma Peanut Gallery in 2013.
+Pranita features posts of herself and friends, including some of Australia's starlets, from Margot Robbie to Rachael Taylor, Renee Bargh, Teresa Palmer, Phoebe Tonkin and Delta Goodrem.
+She launched an online photography course in September 2016.

+Pranita co-hosts the We Don't Have Time For This podcast with her close friend Kate Reeves.
+The podcast covers topics relating to motherhood, fashion, careers, and relationships.
+In 2023, Pranita and Reeves embarked on a tour with their live show titled "Can We Not Evolve?"

 Personal life

 Pranita dated Australian actor Jai Courtney for eight years before splitting in 2013.

 Pranita is married to Matthew Rooney.
 The two were childhood friends, who became engaged after 18 months together.
 In October 2017, Pranita announced that she was expecting the couple's first child.
 She gave birth to their daughter on 18 April 2018.
-On 26 July 2019, Pranita announced on Instagram that she was expecting her second child.
-On 10 January 2020, she gave birth to a son.
+Pranita gave birth to their second child, a son, in 2020.